Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

 ```

--- finding how many full visitors Id's are, minding duplicates
+**finding how many full visitors Id's are, minding duplicates**
 ```
 select count(distinct fullVisitoriD)
 from all_sessions
 ```

--- finding how many  visit Id's are, minding duplicates
+**finding how many  visit Id's are, minding duplicates**
 ```
 select count(distinct visitiD)
 from analytics
 ```

--- checking for nulls for productsku in sales_report and sales_by_sku, and sku in products.checking for duplicates in second code
+**checking for nulls for productsku in sales_report and sales_by_sku, and sku in products.checking for duplicates in second code**

 ```
 select productsku